OffchainLabs/nitro/docs/inside-arbitrum-nitro/inside_arbitrum_nitro.md

 There’s a lot going on here, so let’s unpack it.

-- RBlock 100 has been confirmed.
+- assertion 100 has been confirmed.
-- RBlock 101 claimed to be a correct successor to RBlock 100, but 101 was rejected (hence the X drawn in it).
+- assertion 101 claimed to be a correct successor to assertion 100, but 101 was rejected (hence the X drawn in it).
-- RBlock 102 was eventually confirmed as the correct successor to 100.
+- assertion 102 was eventually confirmed as the correct successor to 100.
-- RBlock 103 was confirmed and is now the latest confirmed RBlock.
+- assertion 103 was confirmed and is now the latest confirmed assertion.
-- RBlock 104 was proposed as a successor to RBlock 103, and 105 was proposed as a successor to 104.
+- assertion 104 was proposed as a successor to assertion 103, and 105 was proposed as a successor to 104.
 104 was rejected as incorrect, and as a consequence 105 was rejected because its predecessor was rejected.
-- RBlock 106 is unresolved.
-It claims to be a correct successor to RBlock 103 but the protocol hasn’t yet decided whether to confirm or reject it.
-It is the first unresolved RBlock.
+- assertion 106 is unresolved.
+It claims to be a correct successor to assertion 103 but the protocol hasn’t yet decided whether to confirm or reject it.
+It is the first unresolved assertion.
-- RBlocks 107 and 108 claim to chain from 106.
+- assertions 107 and 108 claim to chain from 106.
 They are also unresolved.
 If 106 is rejected, they will be automatically rejected too.
-- RBlock 109 disagrees with RBlock 106, because they both claim the same predecessor.
+- assertion 109 disagrees with assertion 106, because they both claim the same predecessor.
 At least one of them will eventually be rejected, but the protocol hasn’t yet resolved them.
-- RBlock 110 claims to follow 109.
+- assertion 110 claims to follow 109.
 It is unresolved.
 If 109 is rejected, 110 will be automatically rejected too.
-- RBlock 111 claims to follow 105.
+- assertion 111 claims to follow 105.
 111 will inevitably be rejected because its predecessor has already been rejected.
-But it hasn’t been rejected yet, because the protocol resolves RBlocks in RBlock number order, so the protocol will have to resolve 106 through 110, in order, before it can resolve 111.
+But it hasn’t been rejected yet, because the protocol resolves assertions in assertion number order, so the protocol will have to resolve 106 through 110, in order, before it can resolve 111.
 After 110 has been resolved, 111 can be rejected immediately.

 Again: this sort of thing is very unlikely in practice.
-In this diagram, at least four parties must have staked on wrong RBlocks, and when the dust settles at least four parties will have lost their stakes.
+In this diagram, at least four parties must have staked on wrong assertions, and when the dust settles at least four parties will have lost their stakes.
 The protocol handles these cases correctly, of course, but they’re rare corner cases.
 This diagram is designed to illustrate the variety of situations that are possible in principle, and how the protocol would deal with them.

 ### Staking

 At any given time, some validators will be stakers, and some will not.
 Stakers deposit funds that are held by the Arbitrum Layer 1 contracts and will be confiscated if the staker loses a challenge.
 Nitro chains accept stakes in ETH.

-A single stake can cover a chain of RBlocks.
-Every staker is staked on the latest confirmed RBlock; and if you’re staked on an RBlock, you can also stake on one successor of that RBlock.
-So you might be staked on a sequence of RBlocks that represent a single coherent claim about the correct history of the chain.
-A single stake suffices to commit you to that sequence of RBlocks.
+A single stake can cover a chain of assertions.
+Every staker is staked on the latest confirmed assertion; and if you’re staked on an assertion, you can also stake on one successor of that assertion.
+So you might be staked on a sequence of assertions that represent a single coherent claim about the correct history of the chain.
+A single stake suffices to commit you to that sequence of assertions.

-In order to create a new RBlock, you must be a staker, and you must already be staked on the predecessor of the new RBlock you’re creating.
-The stake requirement for RBlock creation ensures that anyone who creates a new RBlock has something to lose if that RBlock is eventually rejected.
+In order to create a new assertion, you must be a staker, and you must already be staked on the predecessor of the new assertion you’re creating.
+The stake requirement for assertion creation ensures that anyone who creates a new assertion has something to lose if that assertion is eventually rejected.

 The protocol keeps track of the current required stake amount.
 Normally this will equal the base stake amount, which is a parameter of the Nitro chain.
 But if the chain has been slow to make progress lately, the required stake will increase, as described in more detail below.

 The rules for staking are as follows:

-- If you’re not staked, you can stake on the latest confirmed RBlock.
+- If you’re not staked, you can stake on the latest confirmed assertion.
 When doing this, you deposit the current minimum stake amount.
-- If you’re staked on an RBlock, you can also add your stake to any one successor of that RBlock.
-(The protocol tracks the maximum RBlock number you’re staked on, and lets you add your stake to any successor of that RBlock, updating your maximum to that successor.)
+- If you’re staked on an assertion, you can also add your stake to any one successor of that assertion.
+(The protocol tracks the maximum assertion number you’re staked on, and lets you add your stake to any successor of that assertion, updating your maximum to that successor.)
 This doesn’t require you to place a new stake.
-  - A special case of adding your stake to a successor RBlock is when you create a new RBlock as a successor to an RBlock you’re already staked on.
+  - A special case of adding your stake to a successor assertion is when you create a new assertion as a successor to an assertion you’re already staked on.
-- If you’re staked only on the latest confirmed RBlock (and possibly earlier RBlocks), you or anyone else can ask to have your stake refunded.
+- If you’re staked only on the latest confirmed assertion (and possibly earlier assertions), you or anyone else can ask to have your stake refunded.
 Your staked funds will be returned to you, and you will no longer be a staker.
-- If you lose a challenge, your stake is removed from all RBlocks and you forfeit your staked funds.
+- If you lose a challenge, your stake is removed from all assertions and you forfeit your staked funds.

-Notice that once you are staked on an RBlock, there is no way to unstake.
-You are committed to that RBlock.
-Eventually one of two things will happen: that RBlock will be confirmed, or you will lose your stake.
-The only way to get your stake back is to wait until all of the RBlocks you are staked on are confirmed.
+Notice that once you are staked on an assertion, there is no way to unstake.
+You are committed to that assertion.
+Eventually one of two things will happen: that assertion will be confirmed, or you will lose your stake.
+The only way to get your stake back is to wait until all of the assertions you are staked on are confirmed.

 #### Setting the current minimum stake amount

 One detail we deferred earlier is how the current minimum stake amount is set.
 Normally, this is just equal to the base stake amount, which is a parameter of the Nitro chain.
-However, if the chain has been slow to make progress in confirming RBlocks, the stake requirement will escalate temporarily.
-Specifically, the base stake amount is multiplied by a factor that is exponential in the time since the deadline of the first unresolved RBlock passed.
+However, if the chain has been slow to make progress in confirming assertions, the stake requirement will escalate temporarily.
+Specifically, the base stake amount is multiplied by a factor that is exponential in the time since the deadline of the first unresolved assertion passed.
 This ensures that if malicious parties are placing false stakes to try to delay progress (despite the fact that they’re losing those stakes), the stake requirement goes up so that the cost of such a delay attack increases exponentially.
-As RBlock resolution starts advancing again, the stake requirement will go back down.
+As assertion resolution starts advancing again, the stake requirement will go back down.

-### Rules for Confirming or Rejecting RBlocks
+### Rules for Confirming or Rejecting assertions

-The rules for resolving RBlocks are fairly simple.
+The rules for resolving assertions are fairly simple.

-The first unresolved RBlock can be confirmed if:
+The first unresolved assertion can be confirmed if:

-- the RBlock's predecessor is the latest confirmed RBlock, and
+- the assertion's predecessor is the latest confirmed assertion, and
-- the RBlock's deadline has passed, and
+- the assertion's deadline has passed, and
 - there is at least one staker, and
-- all stakers are staked on the RBlock.
+- all stakers are staked on the assertion.

-The first unresolved RBlock can be rejected if:
+The first unresolved assertion can be rejected if:

-- the RBlock's predecessor has been rejected, or
+- the assertion's predecessor has been rejected, or
 - all of the following are true:
-  - the RBlock's deadline has passed, and
+  - the assertion's deadline has passed, and
   - there is at least one staker, and
-  - no staker is staked on the RBlock.
+  - no staker is staked on the assertion.

-A consequence of these rules is that once the first unresolved RBlock's deadline has passed (and assuming there is at least one staker staked on something other than the latest confirmed RBlock), the only way the RBlock can be unresolvable is if at least one staker is staked on it and at least one staker is staked on a different RBlock with the same predecessor.
-If this happens, the two stakers are disagreeing about which RBlock is correct.
+A consequence of these rules is that once the first unresolved assertion's deadline has passed (and assuming there is at least one staker staked on something other than the latest confirmed assertion), the only way the assertion can be unresolvable is if at least one staker is staked on it and at least one staker is staked on a different assertion with the same predecessor.
+If this happens, the two stakers are disagreeing about which assertion is correct.
 It’s time for a challenge, to resolve the disagreement.

 ## Challenges